ayoub-mg/QRT-Football-Challenge/README.md

 # QRT Football Challenge

 This project was developed as part of the **QRT Data Challenge x Télécom Business Finance**, where we tackled the task of predicting the outcomes of football matches.
+We received real historical data at both the team and player levels and had to predict which team would win or if the match would result in a draw.
+The data covered many leagues worldwide, as well as different divisions.
+The objective was to build a rich predictive model that could work for any football league, regardless of the competition level or geographical location.

 Our team's submission achieved **1st place on the public leaderboard** and **2nd place on the private leaderboard**, with an accuracy of 0.4861, just shy of the top private score of 0.4875.

 The whole dataset and further description of the competition can be found on the [challenge website](https://challengedata.ens.fr/participants/challenges/143/).